ckeditor/ckeditor5/packages/ckeditor5-core/docs/api/core.md

 This package implements the core editor architecture – a set of classes and interfaces which glue all the things together.

+Together with the {@link api/engine editing engine} and the {@link api/ui standard UI library} they create a platform for implementing rich-text editors.

 ## Documentation

-See the introduction to the {@link framework/guides/architecture/intro#Core-editor-architecture core editor architecture}.
+See the introduction to the {@link framework/guides/architecture/intro#Core-editor-architecture core editor's architecture}.

+You can also browse the API documentation of this package by using the module tree on the left.

 ## Installation